Anonymous Fund

 Block Grants

-The Committee requests that block grant applications indicate which events are an essential part of a unit’s mission and which events provide program enrichment, and rank them in priority order.
-Since the Anonymous Fund can provide support only for the basic level of programming, please include a report on current fundraising activities that will support programming beyond the basic level.
-Block grant applications must be submitted for the February 6, 2023, deadline only.
+The Committee requests that block grant applications rank events and items in priority order, placing those events that are an essential part of a unit’s mission towards the top and those events that provide program enrichment towards the bottom.
+Since the Anonymous Fund can provide support only for the basic level of programming, please include a report on current fundraising and/or grant-related activities that will support the desired programming as well as a list of funds already committed by the requesting unit and/or its partners.
+The Anonymous Fund Committee looks especially favorably on those applications that demonstrate a commitment to finding funding from other sources.

-Members of the 2022-23 Anonymous Fund Committee include:
+Members of the 2024-25 Anonymous Fund Committee include:

 Emily Auerbach, Director of the Odyssey Program